-The ketogenic diet is an expanding trend in the world of weight loss and wellness.
-But what exactly is it?
-How does the keto diet work?
-What are the pros and cons of the keto diet?
+The ketosis diet, also known as the ketogenic diet or the keto diet, is an expanding trend in the world of weight loss and wellness.
+But what is ketosis?
+Is ketosis healthy?
+How does ketosis diet work?
+How long does it take to enter ketosis?
+What are the benefits and are there any dangers or side effects of the ketosis diet?

-In addition, you’ll also learn the foods that you have to avoid while following the ketogenic diet system for maximum weight loss and health benefits.
+In this article, you’ll get detailed answers to all of these questions, along with a 1-day ketosis meal plan and a list of keto foods.
+In addition, you’ll also learn the foods that you have to avoid while following the ketosis diet system for maximum weight loss and health benefits.

 To prepare a balanced ketogenic diet menu, 70% of your plate should consist of healthy fats, 25% protein, and only 5% of carbohydrates.
 The amount of carbohydrates you consume should not exceed 35-50 grams.